Ceaselessly Dedicated to Helping Others

-Wherever disaster strikes across the country, Farmers is there, working with organizations like St. Bernard Project and the Red Cross, and putting our volunteers on the ground, helping with immediate disaster relief and long-term recovery.
+Wherever disaster strikes across the country, Farmers is there, working with organizations like SBP and the Red Cross, and putting our volunteers on the ground, helping with immediate disaster relief and long-term recovery.

 Through outreach with the Boys & Girls Clubs, the First Tee, and our own Thank America’s Teachers programs, we focus heavily on helping at-risk youth with in-classroom and after-school programs.

 At AmeriCorps and Peace Corps, you may have utilized the following skills and knowledge to help others:

 - Engineering knowledge

 - Team motivation and building

 - Networking and relationship building

 Whether it's organizing the response to natural disasters or actually helping to rebuild people's lives or homes, your AmeriCorps and Peace Corps experience may easily transfer to a role with Farmers.

 See Yourself at Farmers

 With a career at Farmers, you can continue to leverage and grow the skills you've gained with AmeriCorps and Peace Corps, and continue helping others.
 Ready to start the next adventure in your life?